PaddlePaddle/PaddleRS/tutorials/train/README_en.md

 docker pull paddlepaddle/paddlers:1.0.0
 ```

 - (Optional) Build from scratch.
-Multiple base images for PaddlePaddle can be selected by setting `PPTAG` to build cpus or different GPU environments:
+Select the base image for PaddlePaddle by setting `PPTAG`.
+You can build the image in a CPU-only environment or in GPU environments.

 ```shell
 git clone https://github.com/PaddlePaddle/PaddleRS